 The alumni magazine has a class notes section at the end, and this guy submitted a lengthy description of his career success.
 Not exactly a humble recluse here.
 If you’re comfortable enough to share that in print, then shouldn’t you be comfortable enough to get an email?
 Or are only congratulatory notes acceptable?

 My understanding of an alumni network is that it facilitates conversation and connections based on the shared misery of overpriced tuition.
-I would argue that this is precisely the proper context for cold inquiries, and a response like his reflects more poorly on the network than my outreach.
+I would argue this is precisely the proper context for cold inquiries, and a response like his reflects more poorly on the network than my outreach.
 I have helped out numerous alumni strangers with questions and advice.
 If we can’t make the Tournament, the least we could do is be nice to each other.

-Perhaps part of the problem was that the douche did his masters at Northwestern, not undergrad.
+Perhaps part of the problem was the douche did his masters at Northwestern, not undergrad.
 So while I was rushing Ryan Field after the Ohio State night game, he was at an off-campus coffee shop writing his thesis about alumni network decorum.
 Different worlds.

 “spam people like this”